DarsheeeGamer/KOS/README.md

 ## 🙏 Acknowledgments

-- Inspired by CUDA Unified Memory and distributed computing frameworks
+- Built with pure Python - no external dependencies
-- Built on Python's powerful ecosystem
+- Inspired by Unix/Linux design principles
-- Special thanks to the open-source community
+- Custom VFS implementation for reliability

 ## 📞 Contact